 Mastering Conflict Resolution Techniques

 Positive conflict resolution begins with staying calm.
 Your calm demeanor can influence the patient and diffuse tension.
 Providing empathetic responses, understanding their perspective, and not taking their behavior personally can help de-escalate a potentially volatile situation.
+This is how to handle a difficult patient.

 The Essential Aspect of Self-Care for Healthcare Providers